erikdubois/Mint-Y-Colora-Theme/README.md

 have been replaced both with a colour in hexadecimal format like a1a1a1 to follow one of the themes of the sardi icons at sourceforge or fit the colour of a wallpaper etc...

+Since this project only focuses on the original colour of the Mint-Y theme, make sure you reset Mint-Y files to their original state between runs.
+A simple 'git reset --hard' in Mint-Y theme folder should do the trick without impacting the Colora scripts you had to copy to modify the theme.

 https://sourceforge.net/projects/sardi/files